 There are currently nine Bushcare Sites in the GreenWay, managed by local community bushcare groups and supported by local Councils.

+Monthly bushcare working bees are held on Sunday mornings.
 No experience is necessary and supervision and tools are provided.
-Visit our Join a Bushcare group page for more information.

 This work is crucial to the conservation of plants and animals in Sydney’s inner west, as the GreenWay corridor provides a vital green link from north to south through this highly urbanised area.